Leonard D. Schaeffer

 Judge Robert Maclay Widney Chair

-Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint, the nation’s largest health benefits company by membership.
-WellPoint (now Anthem) serves over 37 million medical members and has annualized revenues of $73 billion.
-He is currently the Judge Robert Maclay Widney Chair and Professor at the University of Southern California and is a Senior Advisor to TPG Capital, a private equity firm.
+Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint, (now Anthem), which serves nearly 39 million medical members and has annualized revenues of $78.4 billion.
+He is currently the Judge Robert Maclay Widney Chair and Professor at the University of Southern California (USC) and is a Senior Advisor to TPG Capital and Starr Investment Holdings, private equity firms.

 Schaeffer was Chairman & CEO of WellPoint from 1992 through 2004 and continued to serve as Chairman through 2005.
 Under his leadership, WellPoint was selected by FORTUNE magazine as America’s “Most Admired Health Care Company” for six consecutive years; named by BusinessWeek as one of the 50 best performing public companies for three consecutive years; and identified by Forbes magazine as America’s best large health insurance company.
 Schaeffer was selected by BusinessWeek magazine as one of the “Top 25 Managers of the Year” and by Worth magazine as one of the “50 Best CEOs in America.”

 In 1986, Schaeffer was recruited as CEO to WellPoint’s predecessor company, Blue Cross of California, when it was near bankruptcy.
 He managed the turnaround of Blue Cross of California and the IPO creating WellPoint in 1993.
 During his tenure, WellPoint made 17 acquisitions and endowed four charitable foundations with assets of over $6 billion.
 Under Schaeffer’s leadership, WellPoint’s value grew from $11 million to over $49 billion.